elomagic/spps-java/README.md

 URL ```[BASE_URL]/spps-wet-[VERSION]```, enter your secret, press the "Encrypt" button and the encrypted secret will be generated and presented.

-## Shell Tool
+### Command Line Tool

 *Supported since version 2.0.0*

-Another tool for creating a private key or to encrypt a secret in your user context is the shell tool and can be downloaded [here](../../releases).
+Another tool for creating a private key or to encrypt a secret in your user context is the command line tool and can be downloaded [here](../../releases).

 To get an overview of support commands just enter following command: